nymtech/nym-vpn-client/README.md

 VPN client that uses the [Nym mixnet](https://nymtech.net).

-By default it will do 5-hops (incl entry and exit gateways).
+- 5-hops (incl entry and exit gateways),
+- optional: 2-hop straight from entry to exit gateway.
+- optional: tunnel the connection to the entry gateway through wireguard

+Makes use of the fantastic [Mullvad open source libraries](https://github.com/mullvad/mullvadvpn-app/) to handle setting up local routing and wrapping wireguard-go.

 ```
                       ┌─►mix──┐  mix     mix